 We welcome researchers and clinicians who wish to join our network.

-As a member, you will receive a range of updates, including information on seminars and network activities.
+As a member, you will receive a range of updates, including information on seminars and networking activities.

 To join MERN, please contact us.